MIT International Students Office (ISO) International Student Orientation Program

 STEP 2: Complete the Required ‘Immigration Online Check-In’ Process

 Students can find specific instructions on how to complete their ‘Immigration Online Check-In’ requirements on the ISO ‘Online Check-In’ webpage.
-The ISO will then review and approve a student’s ‘Immigration Online Check-In’ e-Forms, information, and immigration documentation.
-Therefore, students must follow the specific instructions and guidance as listed on the ISO ‘Online Check-In’ webpage.
+Next, the ISO will review and approve a student’s ‘Immigration Online Check-In’ e-Forms, information, and immigration documentation.
+Therefore, students must follow the specific instructions and guidance listed on the ISO ‘Online Check-In’ webpage.

 UNDERGRADUATE STUDENTS